 - The Office of the University Registrar will withdraw you from studies effective the Advisor Approval Date on the ACF.
 If you have been registered to the University Health Insurance Plan (UHIP), the Queen's University International Centre (QUIC) will be contacted and any applicable refunds will be processed

-After a resident has either taken occupancy of a residence room or picked up keys, the resident cannot cancel their residence agreement and are financially responsible for the full 8 month term residence fees (or 4 month term fees for fall only or winter only exchange students).
+After a resident has either taken occupancy of a residence room or picked up keys, the resident cannot cancel their residence contract and is financially responsible for the full 8-month term room and meal plan fees (or 4-month term fees for fall-only or winter-only exchange students).

 Medical and Academic Withdrawal

-A resident may request cancellation of the agreement only if withdrawing from the university for academic or medical reasons.
-If a resident is withdrawing for one of these 2 reasons, there are three things they must do to receive a prorated refund of their residence fees:
+A resident may request cancellation of their residence contract only if withdrawing from the University for approved academic or medical reasons.
+There are three things a resident must do to receive a prorated refund of their room and meal plan fees:

-- Withdraw from program courses through the faculty or Registrar’s office (course enrolment cancellation is verified by the Residence Admissions office)
+1. Withdraw from program courses through the faculty or Registrar’s office (course enrolment cancellation is verified by the Residence Admissions office).

-- Vacate their room and return keys to the designated front desk for their building
+3. Vacate their room and return keys to the designated front desk for your building.

-The withdrawal from residence date will be based on the date that all 3 steps are completed.
+The resident's withdrawal date is set as the date that all three steps are completed.